ParaMonte MATLAB 3.0.0

 Parameters

-[in]df: The input MATLAB matrix or table of rank 2 containing the data as ncol columns of nrow observations whose correlation matrix must be computed.
+[in]dfref: The input (reference of function handle returning a) MATLAB matrix or table of rank 2 containing the ncol columns of nrow data whose correlation matrix must be computed.

 [in]method: The input scalar MATLAB string that can be either: